jbueza/Mojo/README.md

 ## TODO

-* Write MORE tests arghhhhhh
+* Write more unit tests
-* make app.js even MORE easier...use YUI style seed inclusion!
+* app.configure('plugins', '*') should grab all plugins in a directory (suggestion by Julien)

 ## MIT Licence